kokoro-aya/simulatte/README.md

 - Kotlin Poet
 - Ki-Shell

-For more information please review [the Wiki](https://github.com/kokoro-aya/amatsukaze/wiki) of this repo. **The wiki is under construction.**
+For more information please review [the Wiki](https://github.com/kokoro-aya/amatsukaze/wiki) of this repo.

 For download please go to the pages of [Release](https://github.com/kokoro-aya/amatsukaze/releases).